csushma/BigData-Assignment2/README.txt

 README

+Please read the PDF file for the question

 Please use below link to get the data https://drive.google.com/folderview?id=0B0vdRkcBHx41RmU5LXNEUmNXck0&usp=sharing In order to execute please change the path pointing to dataset accordingly